 Self charging and ready to protect, the Defender monitors on board voltage every millisecond of your flight, and in the event of a BEC or main flight battery failure, the Defender steps in with a 500mAh 2S LiPo back up power source, providing crucial power to your on board electronics, allowing you the last chance option to get your aircraft on the ground, safe and sound.

-Consisting of a tried and true 2S 7.4V 500mAh LiPo battery with ultra sophisticated circuitry in the mix, the Defender is a must have device for heli and airplane pilots alike, providing the last line of defense your aircraft deserve.
+Consisting of an ultra sophisticated backup system, the Defender Power Board System allows you to apply any 2S LiPo battery (JST-XH balance tab) to power the Defender system, making the Pulse Defender a must have device for heli and airplane pilots alike, providing the last line of defence your aircraft deserve.

 Power failure is your greatest nemesis, and an in flight power loss can result in complete destruction of the aircraft you have so much invested in.
-Designed with a high discharge 2S LiPo battery with ultra sophisticated monitoring circuitry, the Defender steps in when power is lost, offering a last line of defense when you need it the very most.
+Designed to utilize a 2S LiPo battery of your choice, the Defender steps in when power is lost, offering a last line of defence when you need it the very most.

-Best of all, the Defender adapts to your system, providing the voltage your system requires.
-Whether you're running a high voltage 8.4V / 7.4V system or a lower voltage 6V system, the defender will analyze the voltage of your system at start up and provide the voltage required to keep your system set at the proper voltage.
+Best of all the Defender adapts to your system, providing the voltage your system requires.
+Whether you're running a HV 8.4V / 7.4V system or a lower voltage 6V system, the defender will analyze the voltage at start up and provide the voltage required to keep your system set at the proper voltage.

-Designed to charge and balance while in use, the Defender maintains full voltage in flight, ready to protect in the event of power failure.
-Featuring a 2C charge rate and a 500mAh 2S 7.4V battery, the Defender is ready to step in when failure takes place.
+Designed to charge and balance the battery of your choice while in use, the Defender maintains full voltage in flight, ready to protect in the event of power failure.
+Featuring a 2C charge rate, the Defender is ready to step in when failure takes place.
+LiPo battery sold separately.

 Monitoring your flight every single millisecond, the Defender is working overtime to keep you safe.
 Designed to instantaneously step in when voltage is lost, the Defender keeps everything in check, one millisecond at a time.